Craig Wilson (water polo): Club

-Wilson joined the now-defunct Industry Hills club, where he played in 1981 and 1982, playing alongside former Gaucho teammate Greg Boyer.
-Industry Hills were named the USWP National Outdoor Champions in both seasons he was a part of the club.
+Wilson joined the now-defunct Industry Hills club in 1981 and 1982, where he played alongside former Gaucho teammate Greg Boyer.
+Industry Hills was named the USWP National Outdoor Champions in both seasons he played for the club.

 He also played for Harvard Water Polo Foundation, based out of Los Angeles, and was the goalkeeper for the club's first championship in 1989.
 This was the first of three straight championships to which he led Harvard Water Polo Foundation, the last over Sunset Water Polo Club, which consisted of seven of his former 1979 UC Santa Barbara teammates.

 Wilson went on to win five USWP National Championships, both outdoors and indoors.
-He was named the US Water Polo Athlete of the year four times (1983, 1987, 1988, 1991) and the Most Valuable Player in 1990.
+He was named the US Water Polo Athlete of the Year four times (1983, 1987, 1988, 1991) and the Most Valuable Player in 1990.

-Wilson also played overseas, moving to Italy joining a Sicily-based club CC Ortigia- where he stayed for two seasons then moved to Spain Barcelona-based club CN Barcelona for one season.
+Wilson also played overseas, moving to Italy and joining Sicily-based club CC Ortigia where he stayed for two seasons then moved to Spain Barcelona-based club CN Barcelona for one season.